omicsNLP/enzymeNER/README.md

 |tokenizers|0.11.4|

 ## Train and evaluate the model
-To Train the model, run 'run_train.py' to start training with the operation inside changing to 'train'.
-And when the operation is changed to 'test', this file will execute the evaluation process and The metrics including Precision, Recall and F1-score will output as the result.
+To Train the model, run 'run.py' to start training or testing.

+this file will execute the evaluation process and The metrics including Precision, Recall and F1-score will output as the result.

+To load a pretrained model, there are two arguments, i.e.,  ```pretrain_model``` and ```test_json```. e.g.
 ```
-@Meiqi, need to put some code in here please to make it easy for people.
+python --isTrain False --test_json "eNzymER_SciModel.json" --pretrain_model "./SciBertModels/epoch_9_SciModel_weights"
 ```

 enzymeNER provides two DL-based model with two different word embedding algorithms which are pretrained SciBERT and BioBERT respectively.
 To use each model, only need to change the 'wdEmbed' to 'SciBERT' or 'BioBERT'.